 This course prepares students to apply and prepare for the American Registry for Diagnostic Medical Sonography (ARDMS) exam.
 Students will learn test-taking strategies, apply clinical and didactic knowledge to case study exam questions and take practice exams.
-Students will opt for Abdomen or OB/GYN concentration first, then subsequent completion of the remaining track in DMS 710.
+This is Part 1 focusing on Abdomen topics.